 Njie, a 57-year-old from Austin, was charged with one count of “conspiracy to violate the Neutrality Act” and one count of “conspiracy to possess a firearm in furtherance of a crime of violence.”

 Had the attempted coup succeeded, Njie and his co-conspirators planned for him to serve as the interim leader of the country.

 Faal, a 46-year-old from Brooklyn Center, Minnesota, was charged with two identical counts.

 The FBI and Joint Terrorism Task Forces are leading the investigation.
 Gambia’s current president Yahya Jammeh has been in power since a 1994 coup.

-This entry was posted in Uncategorized and tagged Africa, Faal, FBI, Gambia, Gambian coup, Joint Terrorism Task, Njie, Two American Citizens Charged After Trying To Overthrow Gambian Government, United States of AMerica, Yahya Jammeh.
+This entry was posted in Contemporary news and tagged Africa, Faal, FBI, Gambia, Gambian coup, Joint Terrorism Task, Njie, Two American Citizens Charged After Trying To Overthrow Gambian Government, United States of AMerica, Yahya Jammeh.